 That second element is every bit as important as the other two, but is commonly overlooked as a key component of solving adhesion failure.
 The surface of the material gets cleaned or treated, but even if failure continues, that’s where the story ends for most manufacturers.
 To avoid this same fate, an appreciation of what is happening at a molecular level on that surface is vital to determining the efficacy of your process.
 Rethinking of adhesion as a chemical process is key to taking the necessary measures to solving adhesion problems.

-Looking into Unexpected Places
+Looking in Unexpected Places

 Here are a few steps to take to take control of your material surfaces beyond the cleaning and treatment steps already planned or in place.
 These are the places where rethinking of adhesion begins.